btlin1213/FoC-Social-Network-Simulation-Project/README.md

 ```
 ### Part IV: _Network Coverage_
+**a hidden program is written to store the code from Part II and Part III for use in Part IV and Part V**
 Write a function `besties_coverage()` that computes the "coverage" of nodes within a social network that are connected via predefined relationships to a given list of individuals, i.e. the proportion of connected individuals, to the total size of the network (= the number of people in the social network).
 The function takes three arguments:

 - `individuals`, a list of individuals, each in the form of a string ID;